epinowcast/epinowcast/README.md

   observation, in this example the date of a positive test
 - a report date (column `report_date`): the date of report for a given set of observations by reference date
-- a count (column `confirm`): the total (i.e. cumulative) number of hospitalisations by reference date and report date.
+- a count (column `confirm`): the total number of hospitalisations by reference date and report date.
+Note that this is cumulative by report date.

 The package also provides a range of tools to convert data from line list, incidence, or other common formats into the required format (see